 The Company's financial instruments include cash, contracts receivable including retainage and accounts payable reflected as current assets and current liabilities on its Consolidated Balance Sheet at September 30, 2016 and September 30, 2017.
-Due to the short-term or variable rate nature of these instruments, management considers their carrying value to approximate their fair value.
+Due to the short-term nature of these instruments, management considers their carrying value to approximate their fair value.

 The Company also has a term loan and a revolving credit facility as described in Note 9.
-The carrying value of amounts outstanding under these credit facilities reflected as long-term debt, net of current maturities and current maturities of debt on the Company's Consolidated Balance Sheet at September 30, 2016 and September 30, 2017 approximate their fair value.
+The carrying value of amounts outstanding under these credit facilities is reflected as long-term debt, net of current maturities and current maturities of debt on the Company's Consolidated Balance Sheet at September 30, 2016 and September 30, 2017.
+Due to the variable rate nature of these instruments, management considers their carrying value to approximate their fair value.